The64thGamer/cheeseepedia/content/9tjtbnjtuv1jxste/content.md

-***Celebration Station* is an American family entertainment center chain founded in 1982 by WestStarr Development Corporation.{{< cite 1 >}} Locations feature a sit-down restaurant, complemented by arcade games, go-karts, bumper boats, mini golf, batting cages, laser tag, and small rides for children.
-Formerly, animatronic shows were a main attraction, including {{< wiki-link "Celebration Station's W.O.O.F.
-Radio" >}} by Creative Presentations, Inc. and {{< wiki-link "Daniel and the Dixie Diggers" >}} with Jethro P. Hogg by Sally Corporation.
+***Celebration Station* is an American family entertainment center chain founded in 1982 by WestStarr Development Corporation.[1]
+Locations feature a sit-down restaurant, complemented by arcade games, go-karts, bumper boats, mini golf, batting cages, laser tag, and small rides for children.
+Formerly, animatronic shows were a main attraction, including [Celebration Station's W.O.O.F.
+Radio] by Creative Presentations, Inc. and [Daniel and the Dixie Diggers] with Jethro P. Hogg by Sally Corporation.
 Since March 2022, the chain has been a division of Five Star Parks & Attractions from Branson, Missouri.**

 ## Detailed History & Events